Philosophy & Vision

 -

-My fascination with stories has always been at the heart of my interest in psychotherapy.
-From a young age, I was captivated by the way stories have the power to shape and transform how we feel, think, and show up in the world.
-I believe that the stories we tell ourselves, both consciously and unconsciously, play a huge role in how we navigate life, and part of the healing process is discovering and reshaping those narratives.
-Alongside this, I’ve always had a deep curiosity about human psychology—what drives us, why we act the way we do, and how we can better understand and support each other through life’s challenges.
+My fascination with stories has long since been at the heart of my interest in psychotherapy.
+From a young age, I was captivated by the way stories have the power to shape how we feel, think, and show up in the world.
+I believe that the stories we tell ourselves, both consciously and unconsciously, play a significant role in how we navigate life, and part of the healing process is discovering and reshaping those narratives.
+Alongside this, I’ve always had a deep curiosity about human psychology—what drives us, why we act the way we do, and how we can better understand and support each other through life’s inevitable ebbs and flows.

-Over the years, I’ve become increasingly aware of how much culture and society influence our belief systems, often shaping our beliefs in ways we don’t even realise.
-I’m fascinated by how vastly diverse people’s ways of communicating can be, influenced by their unique life experiences, and I love learning from these unique perspectives.
-At the same time, I’m always reminded of the deep commonalities that bind us—despite our different backgrounds, we all experience core emotions like grief, confusion, despair, delight, joy and love.
-This shared human experience is what drew me to counselling—helping people navigate these universal emotions and stories, and guiding them toward healing and self-discovery. -
+Over the years, I’ve become increasingly aware of how much culture and society influence our belief systems, often shaping our beliefs in ways we don't realise.
+I’m fascinated by how vastly different people’s ways of communicating can be, influenced by their individual life experiences, and I appreciate learning from these perspectives.
+At the same time, I’m constantly reminded of the deep commonalities that bind us—despite our diverse backgrounds, we all experience core emotions.. joy, envy, shame, grief, awe, fear and love.
+This shared human experience is part of what drew me to counselling — helping people navigate these universal emotions through presence, deep listening and the radical power of storytelling. -

 -